gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 | light | centrocyte, fDC, Tfh | the opposite; further differentiation (see below) | loosely   |

 > fDC: concentrate Ag on the surface using FcR and CR, for B cell to recognize.
 Maintain memory
+>
+> mIg: 膜免疫球蛋白, BCR (the same gene as Ab.), heavy chain: IgM or IgD

 #### Events

+A mature B cell still does not have specificity to an antigen.
+So what happens to it in the periphery?

 ##### Somatic hypermutation